Practical graph signal sampling with log-linear size scaling: Experimental settings

 \subsubsection{Effect of scaling graph sizes}

 One of our primary goals is to develop fast and scalable algorithms.
-To evaluate these properties, we use a random sensor nearest neighbors graph with 10 nearest neighbors and the sizes of the graph vary as 500, 1000, 2000, 4000, 8000.
-For each graph size we take 150 samples.
-We report the SNR of the reconstruction and the time required to sample.
+To evaluate these properties, we use a random sensor nearest neighbors graph with 20 nearest neighbors, and community graph with 10 communities with different graphs sizes of 500, 1000, 2000, 4000, 8000.
+For each graph size we sample 150 vertices, and the signal model remains the same as in Section \ref{sec:sig_smooth}.
+We report the SNR of the reconstruction and the time required to sample averaged over 50 graph and signal realizations for a given graph type.